zoebisch/craigslist-price-it-right/README.md

   main menu is self-explanatory and interactive

+## Limitations

+It should be noted that CL on larger sites appears to pull listings from what is immediately visible at the browser level.
+I stumbled upon this when one of my listings did not appear in furniture nor in the for sale category.
+My guess is that stale (or reposts) are only accessible through a search string query and cannot be brought up any other way.
+In other words a scraping method will always be limited to more current listing.
+While this does not change the intent or dynamic of the program intent, it does add another future layer that will have to do direct queries for a search string in order to truly pull in all items of that kind.
+Go ahead and prove this to yourself, that is if you have an old listing.
+It won't appear in the browse.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.